tupini07/PopularTorrentBot/README.md

 - database on pythonanywhere
 - server (all the rest) of heroku

+_____________

 ## Questions:

 - Output of project, besides the live version, should we also provide a VM/docker (which)?
+  - can do both
+  - VM has no limit of space
+  - If virtual machine then services should be accessible separately from localhost when they're launched inside the VM.
+    - there should also be a live version of the services online to test with postman

+- Presentation is live demo
 - What should the report contain?
+  - explain all layers (we have data layer, business logic, process centric)
+  - explain architecture (also include figure)
+  - Not longer than 3 pages

+_____________

 ## Idea for structure

+### For Bot:

+Consume *main part* normally.
+Think about:

+- adding a nice help message
+- allow user to ask for data about previous dates that we have in database
+  - possibly give the ability to ask for all dates for which we have data?
+- add a default `/today` command which returns best for all globally

 ### For main part:

-- If the :mediatype is either `movie` or `tv show` then it's information will be obtained from IMDB
+- If the :mediatype is either `movie` or `tv show` then it's information will be obtained from IMDB.
+- Note that a limit on the amount of items we get each query must be set.
+Possibly best 5, 10, or 15?
+This can also be parameterized and user can specify, by default we can leave 5

-`/locations`
+> `/locations`

     supported countries
+&nbsp;

-`/locations/:country`
+> `/locations/:country`

-    Top items of all media types for the specified country
+    Top items of all media types for the specified country &nbsp;

-`/locations/global`
+> `/locations/global`

     Top items of all media types globally.
-We treat global as a special country
+We treat global as a special country &nbsp;

-`/locations/:location/types`
+> `/locations/:location/types`

     List of media type of which we have information for the specified location.
 This is actually hardcoded depending on the different API suppert (country || global)

+    remember to include `all` as a mediatype
+&nbsp;

-`/locations/:country/types/:mediatype`
+> `/locations/:country/types/:mediatype`

+> `/locations/global/types/:mediatype`

-    Top items of :mediatype for the specified country.
+    Top items of :mediatype for the (specified country || globally).
     If :mediatype is movie or tv show then here we fetch information from IMDB

-`/locations/global/types/:mediatype`

-    Top itemos of :mediatype globally
-    If :mediatype is movie or tv show then here we fetch information from IMDB
+    > add limit parameter, by default 5?
+    > add only_name parameter, which doesn't return item description (only useful if :mediatype is `movie` or `tv show`)

 ### For database: